 Bryce Canyon National Park is famous for its dense population of rock hoodoos.
-And even among all the must see places in Utah the hoodoo rich Bryce stands out.
+Even among all the must see places in Utah the hoodoo rich Bryce stands out.

-Among all the hoodoos in Bryce the most famous one is Thor’s Hammer.
-It’s the hoodoo in Bryce Canyon.
-To reach Thor’s Hammer you just need to make a short hike down from the main road.
-The hike to get to the iconic Utah spot is worth every step.
+To reach Thor’s Hammer you just need to take a short hike down from the main road.
+The easy hike to get to the iconic Utah spot is certainly worth every single step.

 4. The well-kept secret Capitol Reef

 Capitol Reef National Park is another great national park in Utah.
-As it gets much less attention than some other spots among the most beautiful places in Utah it’s also known as the state’s best-kept secret.
+As it gets much less attention than some other spots among the most beautiful places in Utah, it’s also known as the state’s best-kept secret.
 But the park is unique in the way that it offers both diverse nature and interesting history.

 Fruita Historic District in the park adds a historic dimension to a Capitol Reef visit.
 Only few buildings remain in Fruita today but when you visit it’s easy to believe that the settlement used to be one of the prettiest towns in Utah.
 The setting in Capitol Reef is just stunning.

 5. Fossil packed Dinosaur National Monument

 Dinosaur National Monument is located on the border between Utah and Colorado.
 In the area dinosaurs used to roam in a distant time.
 When you visit Dinosaur National Monument, you get to see their well preserved remains.
 The monument is one of the most unique places in Utah and even in America.